-- 1) General Course Goals - a.
-Professionalism - i.
+1) General Course Goals

+a.
+Professionalism

+- i.
 Through clinic and project work, students will gain a unique perspective and increased understanding of providing community care in underserved populations - ii.
 Students will improve teamwork and teaching skills through clinic leadership - iii.
-Students will develop a sense of ownership and initiative in completing their respective projects - b.
-Practice-Based Learning - i.
+Students will develop a sense of ownership and initiative in completing their respective projects b.
+Practice-Based Learning

+- i.
 To enhance students' understanding of the relationship between culture and health in order to improve their skills in delivering culturally sensitive health care services - ii.
-To expose students to the social, financial, and ethical considerations that color the healthcare experiences of underserved populations

-- iii.
-To educate students on the numerous medical, public health, and social support resources in the Dallas community - c.
-System Based Learning To engage students in project(s) that improve quality of care, access to care, just distribution of finite resources, or the educational component of the underserved clinics. - d.
-Patient Care - i.
+To expose students to the social, financial, and ethical considerations that color the healthcare experiences of underserved populations - iii.
+To educate students on the numerous medical, public health, and social support resources in the Dallas community c.
+System Based Learning i.
+To engage students in project(s) that improve quality of care, access to care, just distribution of finite resources, or the educational component of the underserved clinics.

+d.
+Patient Care

+- i.
 Students will gain proficiency in evaluating and managing common complaints in an underserved acute care clinic setting - ii.
-Students will become knowledgeable in navigating the medical and community resources for the underserved population - e.
-Medical Knowledge - i.
-Clinical-year students will lead a team of pre-clinical students in taking a patient history, performing a physical exam, making an assessment, and devising a treatment plan for all patients - ii.
-Clinical-year students will be responsible for completing a thorough electronic chart; this includes a student and attending-signed SOAP note, documentation of all prescriptions or referrals, etc. - iii.
-ALL medical decisions must be approved by the attending physician or physician assistant on duty - f.
-Interpersonal and Communication Skills - i.
+Students will become knowledgeable in navigating the medical and community resources for the underserved population e.
+Medical Knowledge

+- i.
+Students in this course will work with student managers at the free clinic sites to take a patient history, performing a physical exam, making an assessment, and devising a treatment plan for all patients - ii.
+Students will be responsible for completing all required electronic charting; this includes a student signed SOAP note, documentation of all prescriptions or referrals, etc. - iii.
+ALL medical decisions must be approved by the attending physician or physician assistant on duty at the free clinic f.
+Interpersonal and Communication Skills

+- i.
 Students will focus on understanding and communicating with patients from an underserved population - ii.
 Students will learn effective teaching skills through a combination of didactic classes and hands-on experience leading a team of pre-clinical students - iii.
 Students will facilitate communication between the medical team, the attending physician, and the clinic managers to ensure optimal patient care